inomie/ChatApp/README.md

 - When the user are in a chat it can see if the other person is online or not.
 - When the user tabs out or close the application it will save down that the user is not logged in anymore in the database.
 - When opening up the application again will automatic log the user back in.
+- If the user have tabbed down the user will receive notifications if any one text them.

 ## Improvements
 Some improvements that I will implement in the future.